 This is not eligible for pro bono credit.

-The court will begin accepting completed Pro Bono Honor Roll Certification Forms for calendar year 2017 in late spring of 2018.
+The court is now accepting completed Pro Bono Honor Roll Certification Forms for students who have met the Honor Roll criteria over the course of their law school careers.
 Check with your school’s Pro Bono or Career Services office to find out how, where and when to submit your certification form and paperwork.

 Each law school will designate one or more individuals as authorized representatives of the law school for purposes of signing the certification forms.
 The role of the person signing the certification is to ensure that the student understands that he or she may count only those hours of pro bono work that satisfy the requirements listed above.
 If students self-report their pro bono hours to their law school subject to an honor system, the person signing the certification does not need to independently confirm the number of reported hours.